The Global Media Monitoring Project: 2015 Report

 Women's relative invisibility in traditional news media has crossed over into digital news delivery platforms: Only 26% of the people in internet news stories and media news tweets combined are women.
-Women report five percent more stories online than in the traditional mediums combined: 42% of online news are reported by women.
-Gender difference in source selection by female and male reporters becomes starker in online news: Women are 33% of sources in stories by online news female reporters, compared to 23% in stories by men.
-Only 4% of news media tweets clearly challenge gender stereotypes, exactly similar to the overall percentage of print, radio and television stories that challenge such stereotypes.
+Women report five percent more stories online than in the traditional mediums combined: 42% of online news is reported by women.
+Gender difference in source selection by female and male reporters becomes starker in online news: Women are 33% of sources in stories by online news' female reporters, compared to 23% in stories by men.
+Only 4% of news media tweets clearly challenge gender stereotypes, exactly similar to the overall percentage of print, radio, and television stories that challenge such stereotypes.

 2020 Report

 The GMMP released its 2020 report in November of 2021, marking the culmination of the 6th GMMP project.

 Implications

-The GMMP 1995 - 2015 findings paint a picture in which unequal gender power relations are entrenched and validated, and in which gender stereotypes are replicated and reinforced by the world's news media.
+The GMMP 1995 - 2015 findings paint a picture in which unequal gender power relations are entrenched and validated and in which gender stereotypes are replicated and reinforced by the world's news media.

-That the patterns of underrepresentation, misrepresentation and invisibilization of women have continued into the digital news world show that the problem is deeply entrenched in the mainstream news media system irrespective of the platform through which news are channeled.
+That the patterns of underrepresentation, misrepresentation, and invisibilization of women have continued into the digital news world show that the problem is deeply entrenched in the mainstream news media system irrespective of the platform through which news is channeled.